What is Third-Party Ad Serving?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Third-party ad serving happens when you visit a website like allaboutcookies.org where the content of the site comes from the site, but the ads come from another server or website.
 Your browser assembles the differing information fed from differing sources so all items appear on the same page.
-For your browser to assemble the ads correctly, the website directs your browser to collect information from a different site's ad server.
-The third party website creates a cookie in your browser's folder as a result.

-Why do websites use third-party ad serving companies?
+Why do websites use third-party ad serving?

+Many websites, especially those providing free information or content, depend on advertising to continue operations.
 Many of these sites don't have the technical and business development infrastructure to recruit their own advertiser accounts and serve their own ads.

 As a result, they rely on other websites, third party advertisement serving companies, to recruit advertisers and serve those ads on publisher's sites.